milad-hub/deprecated-tracker/README.md

 1. Open your TypeScript project in VS Code
 2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
-3. Type "Deprecated Tracker: Scan Project" (or "Scan Folder" for specific folders)
+3. Type "Deprecated Tracker: Scan Project", "Scan Folder", or "Scan File"
 4. Review the results in the panel that opens

-**Or even faster**: Right-click any folder in the Explorer and select "Scan for Deprecated" to scan just that folder!
+**Or even faster**: Right-click any folder or file in the Explorer and select "Scan for Deprecated"!

 ### Filtering Results